Work In Switzerland

 5. What FOM decides about granting your residence permit will be informed to you, your Swiss employer, as well as the cantonal offices.
 If the residence permit is approved, the same is informed to the Swiss consulate/embassy.

-6. The Swiss consulate/embassy in your home country will give you your Swiss work permit.
+6. The Swiss consulate/embassy in your home country will issue your Switzerland work permit visa.

 7. You come to Switzerland and within 14 registers at the Residents’ Registry Office via the local cantonal migration offices.